agenteract/agenteract-swift/README.md

 ## Architecture

 - **AgentBinding.swift**: View modifiers and convenience wrappers for marking views as agent-controllable
-- **AgentDebugBridge.swift**: WebSocket communication, command handling, and view hierarchy inspection
+- **AgentDebugBridge.swift**: Manages a single WebSocket connection for all communication (commands, hierarchy, logs), handles deep link configuration, and persists settings
-- **Logger.swift**: Logging utility that sends logs to both Xcode and the agent server
+- **Logger.swift**: Logging utility that sends logs to both Xcode console and the agent server via the main WebSocket connection

 ## Troubleshooting